davebland/the-mountain-logbook/README.md

 ## Features
 - Basic user authentication by email
+- Member since devived from timestamp in Mongo ObjectId

 ## Future Additions
 - Directly connect to 'Mountain-Training.org' (UK governing body) website for import into thier CMS for candidate assessment.